Enigma-cloud/Type-Travel-/README.md

-# EN Type-Travel (School Project)
+# EN Type-Travel
-A simple typing game created with Python using the Pygame module/library.
+A simple typing game created with Python using the Pygame module/library as a school project.